ForestAdmin/agent-nodejs/docs/datasources/custom/query-translation/capabilities.md

 ## Filtering: Search

 {% hint style="info" %}
-If this feature is not enabled in the connector definition, users of your connector can still use the search bar in their admin panel (Forest Admin will default to building condition trees).
+If this feature is not enabled in the data source definition, users of your data source can still use the search bar in their admin panel (Forest Admin will default to building condition trees).
 {% endhint %}

 Enabling this feature allows you to either:

-- Gain control on how search works for your connector instead of relying on the default implementation
+- Gain control on how search works for your data source instead of relying on the default implementation
-- Allow full text search on connectors were the condition tree implementation is not strong enought
+- Allow full text search on data sources were the condition tree implementation is not strong enought

-This is relevant mostly for connectors which target data sources which have native full text search capabilities (ElasticSearch, ...)
+This is relevant mostly for data sources which target data sources which have native full text search capabilities (ElasticSearch, ...)

 ```javascript
 class MyCollection extends BaseCollection {